 How to Serve Garlic & Coriander Naan:

 These naan are so delicious you can eat them as-is without anything else!
 However, they really come into their own when served with curries.
-I have a few mouth-watering recipes on my blog which would be fantastic – Vegan Chana Masala (Chickpea Curry), Palak Paneer (Indian Cheese in a Spinach Curry), Maa ki Dal (Black Lentils), or Baingan Bharta (Smoky Aubergine Curry).
+I have a few mouth-watering recipes on my blog that would be fantastic – Vegan Chana Masala (Chickpea Curry), Palak Paneer (Indian Cheese in a Spinach Curry), or Baingan Bharta (Smoky Aubergine Curry).
 However, any Indian meal with tasty gravy to mop up with the naan would be ideal.

 Alternatively, these naan make amazing wraps!
 I used them in my Vegan Seekh Kebabs and they would equally work with Shawarma, Donor Kebab, Falafels, or any Middle-Eastern platter.